EdgeVerve/oe-utils/README.md

 * `oe-utils.js` - consists of some utility functions and some `Polyfills` for Internet Explorer.
 * `date-utils.js` - provides date related utility functions.
+* `oe-cache-utils.js` - provides cache to optimize the server requests made by a component

 ### oe-utils
 1. Polyfills for `Object.assign`, `Array.find`, `window.location.origin`, `String.startsWith` and `String.endsWith`.